wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/openscap/index.rst

 .. deprecated:: 4.0

+Since OpenSCAP was deprecated since version 4.0 we recommend that you use :ref:`Security Configuration Assessment (SCA) <manual_sec_config_assessment>` instead.
+The SCA was specially created by Wazuh to overcome limitations that were inherent to the other integrations.

 The **OpenSCAP wodle** is an integration of `OpenSCAP <https://www.open-scap.org/>`_ with *Wazuh HIDS* that provides the ability to perform configuration and vulnerability scans of an agent.
 It is primarily used for:

  - Verifying **security compliance**:  OpenSCAP policies define the requirements that all systems in an organization must meet in order to be in line with applicable *security policies* and/or *security benchmarks*.